2017-2019 | Editorial, Identity, Motion, Projects, UX/UI/web

 When designing the visual user interface I paid special attention to colour schemes, transitions and animations to help the users get the most important elements on the pages and find their way through.
 The main landing pages were especially refined with video backgrounds and smashing typographic hierarchy.

 Production and coding followed shortly after under my supervision.
-As art director, I was able to suggest the general visual tone of the first stories, also suggesting catching headlines to the editorial team, choosing the most appropriate images to get along with each story and maximising the engagement potential on social media.
+As art director, I was able to guide the general visual tone of the first stories, in collaboration with the editorial team.